toozuuu/ngxsmk-datepicker/README.md

 # **ngxsmk-datepicker**

-A powerful, modern, and highly customizable date range picker component for Angular 17+ applications.
+ngxsmk-datepicker – A modern, powerful, and fully customizable date and date-range picker component designed for Angular 17+ and Ionic applications.
+Seamlessly integrates with both frameworks, offering a flexible, mobile-friendly UI and advanced features to enhance date selection experiences in your apps.
 * NPM: [https://github.com/toozuuu/ngxsmk-datepicker](https://www.npmjs.com/package/ngxsmk-datepicker)

-Built with Angular Signals for optimal performance and a clean, declarative API.
-The component is standalone and has zero dependencies, making it lightweight and easy to integrate into any project.

 ## Screenshots